tylergaw/netlify-cms-github-oauth-provider-server-example/README.md

 In GitHub, go to the GitHub OAuth App you created in step 2.
 Locate the Client ID and Client Secret.
 Set those to the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` in `.evn`

 ![A screenshot of a GitHub OAuth Provider App client id and secret section with redacted values](https://cdn.glitch.com/31f07835-3db8-41b9-aa39-d4ef6b7dd9d0%2Fgithub-oauth-client-and-secret.png?v=1565457996910)

+### 4. Configure Your NetlifyCMS client

+Use your own or [the example](https://github.com/tylergaw/netlify-cms-github-oauth-provider-client-example) client to complete the loop.

+The key item in the client example code and readme is the `base_url` setting in `config.yml`.
+That's the hook between the client and this server.